fchoi0505/Wine_Ratings_Prices/README.md

 Beginning our process for feature engineering the team took a high level view of the data.
 A group concensus was reached to drop data columns not relevant to the analysis and to drop the Null values.
 Because our data set was made of 150,000 rows, dropping the null values would not negatively impact the final data set used to train the model on.
 Once dropping the null values the data set still had 59000 rows and a multitude of columns.
 Dropping the null values help also limit the number of outliers remaining in the data set and it also made the outliers much more pronouced.
 We dealt with the outliers by using preliminary visualizations to get a birds eye view of the remaining data.

 ^^^^Once removing the outliers and or acounting for the onces that could not be removed we began to bin the data.
 This was done to make the model more robust and to prevent or reduce overfitting.The risk of this is of course preformance but the team believed a sacrifice of speed for accuracy was a worthwhile trade off in the end.
 Another reason for the binning is because the data set was less than 100000 rows and we had less than 50 unique values for countries to bin by which made the risk of over fitting far less likeyl.
 The team then proceeded with grouping.
 We grouped by country, and looked into the rating of wine by country and compared countries such as the the US vs the next 5 highest rated countries.
 We also used numerical grouping by getting the mean of a particular countries wine.
-(Combine with description on machine learning set-up for good wine vs. great wine)^^^^
+(Combine with description on machine learning set-up for good wine vs. great wine) --- good wine vs. great wine grouping^^^^

 --^^^^(Description of preliminary data preprocessing) (Change to database modeling?)^^^^